momo98987/momo98987.github.io/content/blog/markdown-syntax.md

 +++
-author = "Hugo Authors"
+author = "ILight Team"
-title = "Markdown Syntax Guide" date = "2019-03-11"
-description = "Sample article showcasing basic Markdown syntax and formatting for HTML elements." tags = [
+title = "ILight Holographic Perception Smart Transportation Project" date = "2023-07-10" description = "During my participation in the ILight Holographic Perception Smart Transportation Project, I was deeply involved in the entire process from technology R&D to practical implementation.
+With the core goal of "solving urban traffic pain points and building a new smart transportation ecosystem", the project integrates cutting-edge technologies to create a "cloud-edge-end" collaborative smart transportation solution.
+The details can be elaborated from two aspects: core functions and target tasks." tags = [
     "markdown",
     "css",